hkleinsorgen/VW-Jenkins/README.md

 *   Jenkins ([Jenkins project page](http://www.jenkins-ci.org))
 *   Apache Tomcat (or any other servlet engine)
-*   The Jenkins automation packages from Cincoms public repository (JenkinsAutomation, JenkinsImage, JenkinsUnitTester, JenkinsRuntimePackager)
+*   The Jenkins automation parcels / packages  (JenkinsAutomation, JenkinsImage, JenkinsUnitTester, JenkinsRuntimePackager), either from Github or from the public store repository
 *   A Store repository

 This instruction assumes that Jenkins is installed on a machine running Windows.
 It should be possible to adapt it to other OS, but I have not done that yet.